 \subsubsection{UMAP (Uniform Manifold Approximation and Projection)}

-UMAP is a technique for dimensional reduction of complex data based on pairwise distances between symptoms.
+UMAP is a technique for dimension reduction of complex data based on pairwise distances between symptoms.
 In contrast to the other methods, it is designed to achieve good separation between unknown classes in the low dimensional space, and as such complements the other machine learning methods used above.

-The specifics of the UMAP algorithm are mathematically complex, however we will provide a brief overview of the algorithms' strategy.
+The specifics of the UMAP algorithm are mathematically complex, however, we will provide a brief overview of the algorithms' strategy.
 For further details on UMAP, we refer readers to the original UMAP paper\cite{UMAP} and for practical demonstrations and visualisations we refer readers to \cite{mcinnes_umap_2021, understanding_umap}.
-The first step of UMAP is to construct an object that the describes the shape of the data in high dimensional space.
+The first step of UMAP is to construct an object that describes the shape of the data in high-dimensional space.
 This object is, effectively, a weighted network where the edge weights represent the probability that two points are connected in the high dimensional space.
 Points in the high dimensional data are connected, based upon some locally defined notion of distance; if there are regions of the high dimensional space that are dense with points, then the algorithm requires points in that region to be very close when connecting them.
 If there are regions of the high dimensional space that are sparse, then larger distances are acceptable when connecting points.
-This locally defined notion of distance is important to ensure that all points in the high dimensional space are connected.
-Given this high-dimensional representation of the data, UMAP then attempts to find a network in the low dimensional space that approximates the representation of the data in the high dimensional space - this is referred to as an \emph{embedding} and is what we later visualise.
+This locally defined notion of distance is important to ensure that all points in the high-dimensional space form a single connected component.
+Given this high-dimensional representation of the data, UMAP then attempts to find a network in the low-dimensional space that approximates the representation of the data in the high-dimensional space - this is referred to as an \emph{embedding} and is what we later visualise.
 Particular attention is given to attempts to preserve the distances between points - but only the distances between points that are connected.
 By only preserving the most important distances - those between points that are close in the high dimensional space - UMAP is able to produce good low dimensional representations of the high dimensional dataset, particularly when there are complex geometries involved.